bhanu-joshi01/full-stack-learning-journal/README.md

-#  Web Development Learning Journal
+#  Full Stack Learning Journal

 ## About This Repository

-This repository contains my notes, projects, and concepts that I learned during my web development internship.
+This repository contains my notes, projects, and concepts that I learned during my full stack internship.
 I have documented everything in a simple and organized way so that I can quickly revise the concepts whenever needed.

 The goal of this repository is to strengthen my fundamentals and track my learning throughout the internship.